-"Children in both reception classes make good progress and achieve well, reaching higher than expected levels of development.
+"Children in reception classes make good progress and achieve well, reaching higher than expected levels of development.
 Increasing numbers of children achieve above average attainment and, as a result are well prepared to start Key Stage 1".
 Ofsted 2014.

-In the Foundation Stage we place great emphasis on developing your child's personal, social and emotional well being to ensure that the beginning of their educational journey is a positive one.
+In the Foundation Stage we place great emphasis on developing the child's personal, social and emotional well being to ensure that the beginning of their educational journey is a positive one.
 We provide opportunities to develop social skills as well as language and communications skills, reading and writing, maths, knowledge and understanding of the world, physical development and expressive arts and design.
-We appreciate the role of parents in supporting their child in their learning and during the year there are information evenings about the curriculum, providing advice on helping your child at home.

-• Key Stage 1 (KS1):
+We appreciate the role of parents in supporting their child in their learning and during the year there are information evenings about the curriculum, providing advice on helping your child at home. • Key Stage 1 (KS1):

 KS1 incorporates Years 1 and 2 and involves the children in study of all the National Curriculum subjects, RE and a modern foreign language.
 Mathematics and some aspects of English are taught as distinct subjects but teaching of many of the other subjects is combined into 'topics'.
 Teaching through topics enlivens the children's learning, enables crosscurricular links and is a sound basis for the ELLI approach described above.
-During their final three terms in Year 2, the children are assessed by their teacher in English, mathematics and science and by national tests in reading, writing and mathematics, the results of which are reported to parents.
 "Teachers place a strong emphasis on developing literacy and numeracy skills across the subjects.
 The writing in topic books is usually impressive and this ensures that pupils' basic skills develop well".
-Ofsted 2014.

-• Key Stage 2 (KS2):
+Ofsted 2014. • Key Stage 2 (KS2):